 I had my first post-op visit with my surgeon yesterday.
 Two rods, six screws, and four spacers later, here’s what my back looks like now.
 Everything is where it should be.
 (But check out the size of those screws!)
 My doctor is pleased with my progress but stressed that I need to continue to rest as much as possible until at least 6 weeks post-op.
 No bending, twisting, or lifting anything heavier than 10 pounds.
 No exercise except for walking and gentle stretching.
 After 6 weeks if I’m feeling up to it, I can start doing some “old lady yoga” (his words, not mine).
 And no running for a minimum of 6 months. 😞 Overall, I’m feeling good.
 My pain is manageable, I’m sleeping well, and I can do most things independently.
 I just need to resist the inclination to push myself and to put my health first.
 Thanks for all the support & encouragement!
 It truly makes a difference. ❤ #runner #running #runchat

 My incision site was red and itchy, but it turned out to be an allergic reaction to the bandage adhesive.
-I was healing well and moving around the house with more ease, but I continued to spend the majority of time in bed – largely because lying on my back was the most comfortable position for me to be in.
+I was healing well and moving around the house with more ease, but I continued to spend the majority of time in bed – largely because lying on my back with my legs propped up on pillows was the most comfortable position for me to be in.
 Sitting upright was uncomfortable, and I could only stand for short periods at a time.

 This week was also my last week of full-time recovery.
 Vic was back at work, but my kids were at overnight camp.
 I didn’t have much to do besides resting and healing.